openimis/master-version/docs/user_manual.rst

       Type in the beginning of; or the full ``email`` to search for claim administrators with an e-mail\ , which starts with or matches completely, the typed text.

-    -  ``Historical ``
+    -  ``Historical``

       Click on ``Historical`` to see historical records matching the selected criteria.
-Historical records are displayed in the result with a line through the middle of the text (strikethrough) to clearly define them from current records (:ref:`image69`).
+Historical records are displayed in the result with a line through the middle of the text (strikethrough) to clearly define them from current records (:ref:`image70`).

-    .. _image69:
+    .. _image70:
     .. figure:: /img/user_manual/image57.png
       :align: center

-      `Image 69 - Historical records - Result Panel`
+      `Image 70 - Historical records - Result Panel`

     -  ``Search Button``